 Other theories have been focused on the nature of subordinates.
 For example, Hersey and Blanchard’s (1988) work maturity model suggests that leadership style should differ based on subordinates’ task maturity (i.e., their knowledge of knowledge and skills) and their emotional maturity (i.e., their ability and confidence).

 Where maturity is high, leaders may add a more participatory style when maturity is low (where more guidance style is needed).
-Such theories emphasize the need for leaders on the underprivileged; For example, subordinates may prefer a more participatory style, even when theory predicts that the instructional style will be most effective.
+Such theories emphasize the need for leaders for the underprivileged; For example, subordinates may prefer a more participatory style, even when theory predicts that the instructional style will be most effective.

 Feature Theory

 Leadership trait theories identify specific personality traits that distinguish leaders from non-leaders.
-They are based on the idea that leaders are not born’ (that is, leadership is innate rather than advanced through education).
+They are based on the idea that leaders are not born (that is, leadership is innate rather than advanced through education).
 Early studies (Mann, 1959; Stogdill, 1948) focused on the relationship between personality and leadership but reported little supporting evidence.
-However, research interest in this area continues, with Judge and Bona (2004), that 12% of all leadership research published between 1990 and 2004 include keywords ‘personality’ and ‘leadership’.
+However, research interest in this area continues, with Judge and Bona (2004), that 12% of all leadership research published between 1990 and 2004 include the keywords ‘personality’ and ‘leadership’.

 Leadership style